Dale Carnegie

 Life & Career Timeline

-Born Dale Harbison Carnagey to James William and Amanda Elizabeth Carnagey; childhood on a poor Missouri farm shaped his early life.
+Born Dale Harbison Carnagey on a farm near Maryville, Missouri, to James William Carnagey and Amanda Elizabeth Harbison.

-At about age 16 his family moved to a farm in Warrensburg; he became involved in debate and public speaking.
+At age 16 his family moved to a farm near Warrensburg; he became involved in local schools and public speaking.

 Completed high school

-Graduated from the State Teachers College in Warrensburg (now University of Central Missouri).
+Graduated from the State Teachers College in Warrensburg (now University of Central Missouri); began to pursue jobs in sales.

-Saved money and quit sales to pursue acting in New York
+Saved money and moved to New York to pursue acting

-Saved (sources vary: ~$200–$500) and quit sales to move to NYC to try acting; attended the American Academy of Dramatic Arts.
+Saved modest funds (sources report $200–$500) and moved to New York to study acting at the American Academy of Dramatic Arts.

-Started teaching public speaking at YMCA (first Dale Carnegie Course)
+Began teaching public speaking at YMCA (first Dale Carnegie course)

-By 1914 he was reportedly earning $500 per week from his public-speaking classes (equivalent to a much larger 2024 amount).
+By 1914 he was reportedly earning $500 per week from his speaking classes (huge at the time), reflecting rapid popularity.

 Co-authored The Art of Public Speaking

-Published Art of Public Speaking with Joseph Berg Esenwein (listed in bibliographies as 1915).
+Published The Art of Public Speaking with Joseph Berg Esenwein (1915), an early major publication on oratory.

 Sold-out lecture at Carnegie Hall

-Served in the U.S. Army during World War I (Camp Upton)
+Served in U.S. Army during World War I

-Served a little over a year at Camp Upton; draft card notes conscientious objector status and loss of a forefinger.
+Served at Camp Upton during World War I; draft card notes conscientious objector status and missing a forefinger.

 Published Public Speaking: a Practical Course for Business Men

-His first marriage ended in divorce in August 1931.
+His first marriage ended in divorce in August 1931 (per newspaper records).

 Published Lincoln the Unknown